mediaexplorer74/MediaExplorer/README.md

 ## Join the preview program 🐱‍💻

 You can join the preview program and **easily install Messenger UWP** from the Microsoft Store.
 Use this [**form**](https://forms.gle/pnGc9xBpZ8snPG6d9) to apply for the preview program and you will soon be able to download the app.
-Please note that you need at least Windows 10 Anniversary Update (1607) to run Messenger UWP.
+Please note that you need at least Windows 10 Creators Update (1507) to run Messenger UWP on Mobile (and Desktop) devices.

 Don't forget to **report bugs and send feedbacks** on the GitHub issues page.
 We really need feedback as there is probably some difference with [www.messenger.com](https://www.messenger.com) between countries.